fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 )
 ```

 Modules have plenty of other uses other than enabling component declarations to be separated into their own files.
-We will get back into them later in this course.
+We will get back to them later in this course.

 The current code of the application can be found on [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part2-1).